 You finished B.Tech.
 Now which AI course actually makes sense?

-An honest guide for engineering graduates, written by someone who hires-level judges portfolios, not certificates.
+An honest guide for engineering graduates, written by someone who has hired for 30 years and judges portfolios, not certificates.
 No job promises here, only what to look for and what to avoid.

 By Ashish Punj · Founder, Growtricity · Published 24 June 2026